Fixing the Timing Question Before You Delay Any Further

 What I Told the Homeowner Who Had Been Waiting

 Are you currently delaying your own solar decision for a specific reason?
-Describe what is driving your timeline and I can help you think through whether that reasoning genuinely holds up or whether beginning the process sooner might better serve your actual interests.
+Describe what is driving your timeline and I can help you think through whether that reasoning holds up or whether beginning the process sooner might better serve your interests.